CopernicaMarketingSoftware/Documentation/PHPJS/assign.md

 ## Assigning arrays

 Arrays can be assigned to the script as well, and are turned into Javascript arrays.
-As you may know, in Javascript everything's an object: even arrays.
-The PHP-JS extension takes care of this conversion, and converts the PHP array into an traverable Javascript array-object with a 'length' property:
+As you may know, in Javascript everything is an object: even arrays.
+The PHP-JS extension takes care of this conversion, and converts the PHP array into an traversable Javascript array-object with a 'length' property:

 ```php
 <?php